QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 * **Velocity**

 The velocity is the capacity of your team.
 This is not a value comparable with other teams/projects.
 This is the **sum of the complexity of the tasks your team took**.
 You should use it to not take too many stories <small>(both per person and per group)</small>.
 This value will converge after some iterations.
-You should usually keep a 10% margin (meetings,technical debt, quality, etc.).
+You should usually keep a 10% margin (meetings, technical debt, quality, etc.).

 You may use a **Burndown chart** (or the **Burnup chart**) to represent this graphically.